 Explores professional concepts related to health care systems and health policy and the relationships among these systems and policies and the nation's health.
 Emphasis is on the professional concepts of accountability and advocacy within the health care system as relevant to select national health care issues.
 Students achieve student learning outcomes by integrating knowledge, skills, and attitudes in real and/or virtual classroom settings.

 Three theory units (30 clock hours).
-Prerequisite: BSN program admission or permission of the BSN Director.
+Prerequisite: BSN program admission.